 Area Guide: Leeds

 Leeds is the largest city in West Yorkshire and sits on the River Aire in the eastern foothills of the Pennines.
-Just 20 miles from the stunning scenery of the Yorkshire Dales, Leeds is 45 miles north east of Manchester and flanked by fellow West Yorkshire cities Bradford and Wakefield and market town Dewsbury.
+Just 20 miles from the stunning scenery of the Yorkshire Dales, Leeds is 45 miles northeast of Manchester and flanked by fellow West Yorkshire cities Bradford and Wakefield and market town Dewsbury.

-Where to live in Leeds
+Best places to live in Leeds

 Like Horsforth, Chapel Allerton is one of Leeds’ most popular suburbs with young families.
 And with the city centre just a 10-minute drive away, it’s also superbly located for city workers looking for an easy commute.